janse180/dynamiccluster/design.md

 <img src="./images/system-structure.png" alt="System Structure"  />

-Dynamic Cluster runs a main process and a number of worker processes.

-The main process has a query thread, an admin server thread and plugin thread(s).
+Dynamic Cluster runs the dynamic engine in the main thread, a number of worker thread, an admin server thread and plugin thread(s).

-The query thread queries the cluster and generates cloud tasks.
+The dynamic engine queries the cluster and generates cloud tasks.
 It then puts the tasks into a task queue.

-The worker processes consume the task queue and run tasks.
-These tasks are to communicate with the cloud system to start/delete instances or get instance states, etc. Then worker processes put results into the result queue.
+The worker threads consume the task queue and run tasks.
+These tasks are to communicate with the cloud system to start/delete instances or get instance states, etc. Then worker threads put results into the result queue.

-The query thread consumes the result queue and acts on the results, such as modifying the cluster (add or delete nodes) or generating another task.
+The dynamic engine consumes the result queue and acts on the results, such as modifying the cluster (add or delete nodes) or generating another task.

 Each plugin starts a thread.
 For example, the graphite plugin thread sends messages to an external Graphite server.